benmvp/slides/2018/nodesummit/esnext.md

 NOTES:
 - Full list of features in ES2018
-- The spec was just finalized a few weeks ago
+- The spec was just ratified earlier this month
-- Folks are pretty excited about async interation and some of the regex improvements
+- Folks are also pretty excited about async iteration and some of the regex improvements
+  * Check out the links for more details

 =====